Sweetgreen, Inc. (SG) Registers a Bigger Fall Than the Market: Important Facts to Note

-Market participants will be closely following the financial results of Sweetgreen, Inc. in its upcoming release.
-The company is forecasted to report an EPS of -$0.22, showcasing a 4.76% downward movement from the corresponding quarter of the prior year.
-Alongside, our most recent consensus estimate is anticipating revenue of $166.71 million, indicating a 0.25% upward movement from the same quarter last year.
+The upcoming earnings release of Sweetgreen, Inc. will be of great interest to investors.
+In that report, analysts expect Sweetgreen, Inc. to post earnings of -$0.22 per share.
+This would mark a year-over-year decline of 4.76%.
+Simultaneously, our latest consensus estimate expects the revenue to be $166.71 million, showing a 0.25% escalation compared to the year-ago quarter.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of -$0.73 per share and revenue of $709.35 million.
-These totals would mark changes of +35.96% and +4.4%, respectively, from last year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of -$0.73 per share and a revenue of $709.35 million, signifying shifts of +35.96% and +4.4%, respectively, from the last year.

-It is also important to note the recent changes to analyst estimates for Sweetgreen, Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.
+Investors should also take note of any recent adjustments to analyst estimates for Sweetgreen, Inc. Recent revisions tend to reflect the latest near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 1.08% higher.
-At present, Sweetgreen, Inc. boasts a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 1.08% higher within the past month.
+Sweetgreen, Inc. currently has a Zacks Rank of #3 (Hold).

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-At present, this industry carries a Zacks Industry Rank of 180, placing it within the bottom 27% of over 250 industries.
+This industry currently has a Zacks Industry Rank of 180, which puts it in the bottom 27% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report